 The Titanic model was not great, which is sad because the Atlas Editions warships were amazing models and I have a few of them.
-The warships were easy to waterline, you just had to unscrew the lower hull and voila: a waterline warship.
-The big question was: could you do the same with the passenger ships? short answer is: no!
+The big question was: could you waterline the passenger ships? short answer is: no!
 The hull is in one piece so it is going to be a mission to cut off the underwater part of the hull.
 I had done that before to a Revell QE2 model and that was plastic, this was some sort of alloy and would need a lot of work unless you had the right tools (which I thought I had.)

 A quick squizz on youtube found me a video of somebody that had performed surgery on these models, and I watched it and it didn’t seem too complicated but there were snags in doing it.
 I have a mains powered mini tool and a whole wodge of cutting and grinding disks so it was feasible.
 It was just a case of getting a ship and actually doing it.
 With hindsight I should have cut the Titanic first.

 A few weeks ago Atlas Editions suddenly stopped trading and a notice appeared on their website “it is no longer possible to place orders for new collections”.
 The playing field had changed and it was now in the realm of the second hand market.
 I did not really expend much energy looking for a Lusitania though but eventually found and bought one off ebay.

 It is not a nice model, in fact it doesn’t really look too much like the Lusitania.
 The vents make it look like the Mauretania (incidentally they use the same model for the Mauretania), and I have no idea why there are strips of different colours on her superstructure.
 Unscrewing the base was easy, and I tried a cut on the underside of the hull… seemed to work…